vitalize/swole-dyn-admin/README.md

 ## How?
 The jar contains a bunch of extensions to common ATG nucleus classes.
 Drop properties files that override the class used with the swole version.

-For example suppose you have a GSARepository at /atg/commerce/catalog/ProductCatalog then all you need to do is add XXX.jar to your module's MANIFEST.MF ATG-Class-Path: and drop a /atg/commerce/catalog/ProductCatalog.properties file with the following contents:
+For example suppose you have a GSARepository at /atg/commerce/catalog/ProductCatalog then all you need to do is add swole-dyn-admin.jar to your module's MANIFEST.MF ATG-Class-Path: and drop a /atg/commerce/catalog/ProductCatalog.properties file with the following contents:
 ```
 $class=com.vitalize.atg.adapter.gsa.EasyAdminGSARepository
 ```